basespace/basespace-ruby-sdk/README.md

 For more details on access-requests and authentication and an example of the web-based case see example 1_authentication.rb

-## Requesting an access-token for data browsing
+## Requesting an Access-Token for Data Browsing

 Here we demonstrate the basic BaseSpace authentication process.
 The work-flow outlined here is